NifulIslam/DTization/README.md

 # DTization
-A new method of feature scaling
+A new method for feature scaling